cyber-phys/hyperplex/README.md

 ```

 # Roadmap
 Work is on going.
-The primarly challenge is representing the geometry of information in the ontology graph consistently.
+The primary challenge is representing the geometry of information in the ontology graph consistently.

 Feel free to make a PR if you have any ideas, email me at luc@sanative.ai if you wish to discuss further.